teofum/dither/src/assets/help_pages/program/ditherLab/process/pattern.md

 ## Pattern Dithering options

+### Matrix

+Threshold map or matrix used for dithering.
+A larger matrix allows for finer mixing and higher quality.
+The matrix type changes the look of the dithered image:

+* A Bayer Matrix is mathematically balanced and will produce a distinct cross-hatch pattern.
+* Blue Noise (Void and Cluster) is randomly generated, and looks similar to error diffusion dithering.
+* Halftone maps are clustered maps that produce a circular halftone pattern.

 ### Mix

 The maximum number of colors used in mixing and, by extension, possible mix levels.
-A higher value will result in higher quality dithering, but you may want to experiment with lower values for aesthetic reasons or for performance resaons.
+A higher value will result in higher quality dithering, but you may want to experiment with lower values for aesthetic or performance reasons.

 ### Dither